simaple-team/simaple/docs/modules/tutorial/tutorial-en.rst

     )

 Quite a bit of information really is required to actually calculate the damage output.
 First of all, the character stat information (``character_stat``) is required.
 ``damage_logic`` specifies the damage calculation method.
 Call the ``get_damage_logic`` function to retrieve the respective damage calculation logic for the job.
-Specifying ``JobType.archmagefb`` and ``combat_orders_level=1`` specifies that the main stat is INT, Magic Attack is used, the secondary stat is LUK, and that the weapon constant used is 1.2.
+Specifying ``JobType.archmagefb`` and ``combat_orders_level=1`` specifies that the main stat is INT, Magic Attack is used, the secondary stat is LUK, and that the weapon constant used is 1.2, and that Decent Combat Orders is used.
 ``armor=300`` specifies the DEF of the target.
 ``level_advantage`` and ``force_advantage`` specifies the final damage multipliers resulting from level differences and Arcane/Authentic Force differences, respectively.
 The Level Advantage is inconvenient to calculate, so calling ``LevelAdvantage`` is recommended.